 You can visit the Kasuga-Taisha Shrine for free.
 However, the inner part of the shrine costs 500 Yen to see several red buildings and even more lanterns.
 We were pretty lucky because on the day we visited, we were basically the last people to get through.
 Thus, we had the area almost completely to ourselves to explore.
 During the day, this area can get very busy apparently.

-Therefore, we strongly recommend that you visit the Kasuga-Taisha Shrine in the afternoon as well.
+Therefore, we strongly recommend that you visit the Kasuga-Taisha Shrine in the afternoon of your day trip as well.
 (Note: the varying opening times depend on the season.
 We made it to the ticket office of the Inner Shrine at 4pm).
 At the end of your visit, we would highly recommend you to walk up to the Nigatsudo Temple to admire the sunset.
 We’ll tell you more below.

 Information about visiting the Kasuga-Taisha Shrine

 Opening Hours: Depending on the season, between 6 am (or 6:30 am) and 5 pm or 6 pm.
 The inner part of the shrine closes earlier.

 Admission: Free.
 But Inner Shrine costs 500 Yen

 In our opinion, the perfect place to watch the sunset on your day trip in Nara is the Nigatsu-dō Temple.
 It’s located on a hill above the Tōdai -ji temple (and is actually an extension of this).